Valuing and empowering our people in a zero-incident, safe environment

 Investigations are underway into the no-gear landing involving aircraft C6-KMC at the Lynden Pindling Int'l Airport on October 11, 2019.
 No injuries were reported.

-Investigations are underway into the runway excursion after landing involving aircraft N217PG at the Normans Cay Airport, Exuma on October 14, 2019.
+Investigations are underway into the no-gear landing involving aircraft C6-SDA at the Lynden Pindling Int'; Airport on December 6, 2019.
 No injuries were reported.

 Investigations are underway into the nose gear collapse on landing involving aircraft C6-SLS from Moss Town, Exuma on July 15, 2019.
 No injuries were reported.